 1381 June – Richard II defeated the ‘Peasants’ Revolt’, the near-revolution led by Jack Straw against the unfair poll tax, which sparked widespread social unrest in England.

-Late 14th Century – By this time Hastings had become the most decayed of the Cinque Ports, owing to the long-term coastal erosion.
+Late 14th Century – By this time Hastings had become the most decayed of the Cinque Ports, owing to the long-term coastal erosion and silting.
 It was to be little more than a fishing port until the late 18th century, when it also started becoming a popular seaside resort.

 1403 – One of the first coast defence laws was passed in 1403, when Henry IV acted to secure England against an attack by ordering that such watches should be kept ‘as they were wont to be in times past’, probably from at least the early 13th century.
 A network of fire beacons along the coast, with links inland, was the main method for signalling the presence of enemy ships until the end of the 18th century.
 Each beacon also mobilised militia forces in its surrounding area, mustering bands of local people to fight off invaders.
 The system became highly organised during the 16th century, particularly when the Spanish Armada was expected in 1588.
 Fairlight always played a prominent role in this communications network, being the highest land between Beachy Head in the west and Hythe in the east.
 There is no record of the site of the beacons, but the highest point able to signal inland as well as along the coast was about 200 yards south-west of Fairlight Church (mostly quarried away during the Second World War).
 The church, built 1180, could also have been used, as its tower was visible all around for many miles.